 Truck Type & Use - certain truck VINs are flagged or unaccepted on a personal auto policy.
 Box trucks, dump trucks, trucks with utility bodies, trucks used for hauling, etc. should be insured on commercial automobile policies.

 Towing - What you are towing can be extremely important.
 If you are using a personal automobile to tow a commercial trailer this can become a problem.
-Since liability extends off of a automobile policy when towing a trailer, the two won't work together correctly.
-If that commercial trailer goes flying off the back of your personal vehicle and damages property or injures somebody, your personal automobile policy might not respond to a claim.
+Since liability extends off of a automobile policy when towing a trailer, it can be problematic at the time of a claim.
+If a commercial trailer goes flying off the back of your personal vehicle and damages property or injures somebody, your personal automobile policy might not provide coverage.

 Advertisement - If your vehicle has advertisement for your business plastered on the side of it, the vehicle should be insured on a commercial auto policy.

-Who drives it? - allowing your employee to take a vehicle that is insured on your personal automobile is a no no. If your employees are regularly operating a vehicle that is insured on that personal auto policy and they get into an accident, the claim can be denied.
-Having your own vehicle listed as business or artisan use on a personal auto policy has specific rules.
-One of them is the only permitted drivers are the named insureds and immediate family living in the house.
-They also restrict how many trips per day you can make while on the job.
+Who drives it? - allowing your employee to take a vehicle that is insured on your personal automobile is a no no. If your employees are regularly operating a vehicle that is insured on that personal auto policy and they get into an accident, the claim can be denied and the vehicle owner can be left personally liable.
+Having your own vehicle listed as business or artisan use on a personal auto policy has specific usage rules.

 Who Owns it? - Is your vehicle titled to you personally or the business?
 In very rare cases, some companies will offer a corporate owned auto endorsement for a vehicle insured on a personal auto.
 Most will not.